 Like when buying a regular motorcycle helmet there are few important things to consider.
 First and foremost, don’t forget that what you’re buying is a piece of safety equipment, and it should be able to perform its primary function properly.
 Because of this, the helmet must fit you properly, it must be secure, and it must be manufactured to international standards.

 After you’ve decided that it fits you, you want to check the ergonomics.
-Make sure you can actually reach and operate the controls with ease.
-If you’re not particularly dexterous and the Bluetooth motorcycle helmet you’re looking at has fiddly controls, you might want to search for a different model instead.
+Make sure you can actually use the controls easily.
+If you’re not particularly dexterous and the Bluetooth helmet isn’t easy to use, you might want to search for a different model instead.
 If you can’t use half the functions with ease, it’s not the helmet for you.

 Lastly, since you’re going to be wearing an expensive bit of technology there, you want to make sure that it keeps the elements out.
 At the end of the day, you’re buying something with an electronic device inside of it – if you think that there’s a chance that water could leak in a mess around with the electrics, you’ll want to ignore that helmet and move on to the next one.
 Makes sure that everything that claims to be waterproof actually is.